-Memorandum of understanding (MoU)
+Memoranda of understanding (MoU)

-While not a requirement for UNDP engagement with CSOs, MoUs can nonetheless be useful in situations which do not require a transfer of resources between the parties but rather a statement of intent of partnership usually around a particular issue or cause.
+While not a requirement for UNDP engagement with CSOs, MoU can nonetheless be useful in situations which do not require a transfer of resources between the parties but rather a statement of intent of partnership usually around a particular issue or cause.
 An MoU is an agreement that provides a general framework for collaboration between UNDP and the other party that sets out the broad nature and scope of the engagement.

-> Small grant facilities of the Bureau for Development Policy (BDP) and Regional Bureaux such mechanisms exist at headquarters: the small grants window of the Global Environment Facility (GEF) and the Local Urban Initiatives for the Environment (LIFE).
+Small grant facilities of the Bureau for Development Policy (BDP) and regional bureaux

+UNDP has a long-established track record in providing small grants to community-based initiatives, which in turn have upstream policy impact at the district, regional or national levels.
+At present, two such mechanisms exist at headquarters: the small grants window of the Global Environment Facility (GEF) and the Local Initiative Facility for Urban Environment (LIFE).
 Both mechanisms are managed by BDP.
 At the regional level, the Africa 2000 programme and the South Asia Poverty Alleviation Programme provide small grants to vulnerable local communities for sustainable poverty initiatives.